Sqooba/scala-promql-client/README.md

 ## Importing data

-`PrometheusService` has a `put` method that can be used to insert datapoints inside Prometheus, it can be used that way:
+`PrometheusService` has a `put` method that can be used to insert datapoints inside VictoriaMetrics, it can be used that way:

 ```scala
 import java.time.Instant